mocks-server/website/docs/plugins-inquirer-cli.md

 * `cli`: `<String>` Start interactive CLI or not.
 Default is `true`.
 Use `false` to disable it.

+## Caveats

+When the plugin is started, it silents all mocks-server traces until you explicitly select the "Display server logs" option.
+So, if an error is detected while the server is starting, it will not be displayed.

+> Disable this plugin for a better debugging experience if you are facing some problem while loading fixtures or behaviors definitions. `npm run mocks-server -- --cli=false`

 ## Support

 [Inquirer][inquirer-url] is used for displaying the interactive CLI.
 You can [consult his OS Terminals support here][inquirer-support].